kontena/kontena/server/docs/source/index.html.md

-hooks | Commands to be executed when service instance is deployed instance_counts | Stats about how many instances this service currently has stop_grace_period | How long to wait when attempting to stop a container if it doesn’t handle SIGTERM (or whatever stop signal has been specified with the image), before sending SIGKILL.
+hooks | Commands to be executed when service instance is deployed instance_counts | Stats about how many instances this service currently has stop_grace_period | How long to wait when attempting to stop a container if it doesn’t handle SIGTERM (or whatever stop signal has been specified with the image), before sending SIGKILL. health_status | Health status of the service instances.
+Only counted if there is a health check defined for the service.

 ### Deploy Opt attributes